davisanc/AzureSecurityLabs/README.md

 ![image of signup](/images/signup.png)

 18. This part also takes a few minutes.
-There’s one point where you get a page saying “This typically takes up to 4 minutes”.
-BE CAREFUL! – experience has taught me to never click anything on this page until you see a page saying “Your subscription is ready for you”.
+There’s one point where you get a page saying “This typically takes up to 4 minutes”. **BE CAREFUL!** – experience has taught me to never click anything on this page until you see a page saying “Your subscription is ready for you”.

-19. Click the “Or get started with your Azure subscription >” hyperlink.
-DO NOT click the green button:
+19. Click the “**Or get started with your Azure subscription >”** hyperlink. **DO NOT click the green button**:

 ![image of welcome](/images/welcome.png)